Kickstarter projects; Ctrl+Alt+Del book set

 Tim went on to describe the book set details …

 Each 8 inch x 12 inch book is has cloth cover wrap, a foil-stamp hardcover, and it includes a matte dust jacket with front/back synergy artwork.
 The title and volume number reside on the spine.
 Inside, the comics are arranged two-per-page, side by side on quality matte art stock.
-Each comic is printed from my original, high-resolution Photoshop files and is accompanied by the title and original publish date.
+Each comic is printing from my original, high-resolution Photoshop files and is accompanied by the title and original publish date.
 The set also comes with a cloth and foil-stamped slip case to house/display the three volumes.

 It is an honor to be chosen to print his book sets.
 But, self-publishers don’t have to raise that kind of money to publish.
 Their books don’t have to be that elaborate.